syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/02-preparation.md

 - HCLOUD_IMAGE_NAME: The Image name of your operating system.
 - HCLOUD_X_MACHINE_TYPE: https://www.hetzner.com/cloud#pricing

-For a list of all variables needed for generating a cluster manifest (from the cluster-template.yaml), use `clusterctl generate cluster --infrastructure hetzner:<caph-version> --list-variables hetzner-cluster`:
+For a list of all variables needed for generating a cluster manifest (from the cluster-template.yaml), use `clusterctl generate cluster --infrastructure hetzner:<caph-version> --list-variables hetzner-cluster`

 ```shell
 $ clusterctl generate cluster --infrastructure hetzner:<caph-version> --list-variables hetzner-cluster